 One of the major events of the year for the Great Books Council of San Francisco is the spring weekend at the Asilomar Conference Center in Monterey, California, named in honor of beloved Great Books leader Barbara McConnell.
 During the weekend there are discussions of poetry, a work of nonfiction, a work of theatre and a work of fiction.
 The beauty of the area is conducive to stimulating discussions and convivial parties.

-During retreats in recent years we've discussed plays such as The Piano Lesson, Marat/Sade, Rosencrantz and Guildenstern are Dead, King Lear, and No Exit; works of fiction such as Seize the Day, The Picture of Dorian Gray, The Secret Sharer, A Thousand Acres, and The Dead; and nonfiction works by authors such as Alexander Hamilton, Vladimir Nabokov, Annie Dillard, Abraham Lincoln, and Eugen Herrigel; as well as selected poetry.
-To see what works the San Francisco has discussed during our 50+ years at Asilomar, please click this past discussion list.
+During retreats in recent years we've discussed the plays Of Mice and Men, The Piano Lesson, Marat/Sade, Rosencrantz and Guildenstern are Dead, and King Lear; works of fiction Cannery Row, Seize the Day, The Picture of Dorian Gray, The Secret Sharer, and A Thousand Acres; and nonfiction works by John Steinbeck, Alexander Hamilton, Vladimir Nabokov, Annie Dillard, and Abraham Lincoln; as well as selected poetry.
+To see a full list of what's been discussed during our 50+ years at Asilomar, please click this past discussion list.

 The Asilomar event co-coordinators are Rob Calvert and Louise Morgan.
 Rob can be reached via email at email@example.com.